Categories

 Martin Bormann, Hermann Göring, and Bruno Loerzer surveying the damaged conference room.

-German author and publisher Will Berthold released “Die 42 Attentate auf Adolf Hitler” in 1981; it has since been reissued more than a dozen times.
-The declassified Gestapo investigation files from the war’s end suggest there were very few such attempts.
+In 1981, the famous German writer and publisher Will Berthold published a book “Die 42 Attentate auf Adolf Hitler“, which has been reprinted more than a dozen times.
+In fact, according to Gestapo investigation files declassified after the war, there were far fewer such attempts.

 Dental crowns, bridges, and teeth purportedly of Adolf Hitler.